Change Finder settings on Mac

 Show the items you use often or want to open quickly in the Finder sidebar.

 These items also appear in Open and Save dialogs.
-See Customize the Finder toolbars.
+See Customize the Finder sidebar.

 Show all filename extensions

 Show all file extensions, even for files that have “Hide extension” selected.